PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 The token enables users to participate in the decision making process and vote on the direction and implementation of the project
 Holders can use the token to collaborate with each other, to make decisions about a project and to coordinate work.
 The purpose of the token system is to enable the organic formation of permissionless working groups where everyone can participate and contribute to value creation in a truly meritocratic fashion.<br>
 #### Decentralised Integrated storytelling:
-How $DDRL will enable a global community to link different stories together and collectively shape the visions of our collective futures.
+How $DDRL will enable a global community to link different stories together and collectively shape the visions of our collective futures?<br>
 The challenge for cities will be to create stories that are compelling and interesting enough to get people to pay attention.
 They will also need to find ways to make sure that these stories are accessible to everyone, regardless of their level of technical expertise.
 $DDRL will be the first project to decentralise the process of creating a vision for the future of our cities.
 Each $DDRL holder serves as part of the storytelling process enabling them to vote on key aspects of a vision, including storyline, characters, and art.

 #### Exclusive Art and Behind-the-Scenes Access: